- Home

 Removing a brain tumour (craniotomy)

-The surgeon cuts an area of bone from your skull to access the brain and cut out the tumour.
-The bone is then put back.
-The surgeon will insert small plates and screws to hold the piece of skull in place.
+The surgeon cuts an area of bone (called the bone flap) from your skull to access the brain and remove the tumour.
+The bone is then put back and a small plate is screwed on to hold the piece of skull in place.

-If you have a high-grade glioma, you may be given a solution to drink before surgery that makes the tumour glow under a special blue light.
-This may help the surgeon remove as much of the tumour as possible, while avoiding normal brain tissue.
+If you have a high-grade glioma, you may drink a solution before surgery to make the tumour glow under a special blue light.
+This helps the surgeon remove as much of the tumour as possible, while avoiding normal brain tissue.

 For more on this, see our general section on Surgery.